 12. EAT PROTEIN!!
 Make sure your protein intake is 80-100g per day.
 That is hard to do so pick up some protein powder, greek yogurt and cheese… add in lots of egg whites and lean meats.
 You can do it and you WILL lose weight!
 This is my favorite powder and the drinks are really nice too after a run or long bike ride.
 Egg whites are your friend.
 Grilled chicken cooked and ready in the fridge a must.

 13. Find a food and activity App – track calories, fats, carbs, proteins and more! plus add in work outs to get a better picture of calories in/calories out each day!
 I go for a 30% fats/40% carbs/30% protein each day with totals of 1400-1600 calories a day.
 I love MapMyRun and MapMyFitness.

 I hope some of those things help you as much as they’ve helped me.
+They really are the best weight loss tips, practical tips I’ve found.
 I still struggle in many of these areas but having a concrete list of tips to go back to is a great resource to utilize when I’m having a hard time staying on track.

 What are your best weight loss tips?